 What a treat to be welcomed into the test kitchen of the National Cattleman’s Beef Association offices.
 And thank you to Sprouts Farmer’s Market for organizing a group of us for a gala holiday cooking event which was coined as #sproutsholidaymeatup.

 Our mission was to learn the art of the holy grail of beef cuts, Prime Rib and to be reminded that cooking a prime rib roast is not as complicated as one might suppose.

 The Chefs were so complete with their hands-on prime rib cooking demo that even a novice cook could have walked away with the confidence that a beautiful prime rib dinner is not all that complicated.

-This boneless rib roast recipe works because we were in the kitchen with chefs that work with and recipe develop beef recipes all day long.
+This boneless prime rib roast recipe works because we were in the kitchen with chefs that work with and develop beef recipes all day long.
 That’s all they do … they’re experts.